First Job After College Graduation

 Check with your school's Career Center to see if they have contacts for you who are currently working at your target employers.
 Hopefully, some alumni/ae of your school are working in those organizations now (or have worked there recently).

 Also check with your Facebook friends and your LinkedIn contacts to see how you are connected to people currently working at one of your target employers.
 Chances are pretty good that you will have some connections.
 Use the appropriate method to establish contact with those people.
-If you don't know what the appropriate methods are, buy or borrow, and then read Jason Alba's quick how-to book, I'm on LinkedIn.
-Now What? or read Job-Hunt's Social Media and Job Search column for helpful how-to's.
+For help, read Job-Hunt's Guide to LinkedIn for Job Search and Guide to Facebook for Job Search columns for helpful how-to's.

 Ask your school's Career Center to put you in touch with alumni/ae working in your target companies.
 Check your school's alumni directory, and look for a LinkedIn Group for your school's alumni.